 As a performer, composer, arranger, and professional musician, Ilona has taken part in hundreds of performances in all genres, including jazz, orchestral, chamber music, pop, rock, and electronic music ensembles.
 Since 2000, she has played flute and piccolo for the Latvian National Symphony Orchestra, been the Flute Chair for the Greg Hopkins Jazz Orchestra in Boston, MA, and formed, led, composed, and arranged music for the Ilona Kudiņa Quintet and the Amber Flute Quartet.
-This is in addition to the numerous projects that include recording and performing at Jazz Festivals in the US and abroad, an international jazz celebration at the UN, classical solo recitals in the US, Canada, and Latvia, performances at the Latvian Embassy in Washington, DC, and many other concerts across various genres.
+This is in addition to the numerous projects that include recording and performing at Jazz Festivals in the US and abroad, an international jazz celebration at the UN, classical solo recitals in the US, Canada, and Latvia, performances at the Latvian Embassy in Washington, DC, Boston Symphony Hall and many other concerts across various genres.

 Ilona is a strong leader, as well as a generous and skilled collaborator.
 She has been an advocate for music for flute by Latvian composers and has always performed music for flute by her native country's composers in her flute solo recitals.
 Ilona's first 2-set CD "On the Bridge" (2006) is a compilation of chamber music for flute by world-renowned Latvian composers.
 In 2016, she received the American Latvian Association's Lifetime Achievement Award for success in the music field and for promoting Latvian music and culture in the USA.